This guide explains how to install the rack-mounted ETA 6150 ExtraHop Trace appliances.

-- Press the arrow buttons to select Net.
+- Press the select button (✓) to begin.

-- Select DHCP to see how the IP address is configured.
-Press the left and right arrow buttons to select an option and then press the Select button.
+- Press the right arrow button to select Static and then press the select button.

-- On the Net screen, select IP and press the left and right arrow buttons to move between the digits.
-On the selected digit, click the checkmark button.
+- Press the select button.
 The digit blinks when selected.
-While the digit is blinking, press the left and right arrow buttons to change the digit value.
+While the digit is blinking, press the left arrow (<) or right arrow (>) button to change the digit value.

-- After you have entered the number, click the checkmark button.
+- After you have chosen the correct digit, press the select button.

-- Press the left arrow button to navigate to the up arrow on the screen and select the arrow.
+- Press the left arrow button to navigate to the up arrow on the display and press the select button.

-- On the Save screen, select Yes and then press the checkmark button.
+- On the Save screen, select Yes and then press the select button.

 - Wait a moment to be redirected to the Net screen.
-Repeat these steps to set the mask, gateway, and up to two DNS servers.
+Repeat the actions above to set the mask, gateway, and up to two DNS servers.

-- Log into the console with the shell user account.
-At the password prompt, type the service tag number found on the pullout tab on the front of the appliance, and then press ENTER.
+- At the password prompt, type the service tag number found on the pullout tab on the front of the appliance, and then press ENTER.